 Spring has finally sprung in Northwest Arkansas.
 The sunny days are coming more frequently and the temperatures are slowly creeping toward tolerable.
 On those sporadic 60 degree days that tease you happily into the outdoors, there is no shortage of things for you and your best furry friend to do together.
 Whether your kind of “outdoorsy” means drinking on a patio, cavorting in a park, or hiking a trail, I’ve got you and your dog covered with this list of easy to find favorites in our little corner of the world.

-While I’ve only mentioned 6 in this post, Northwest Arkansas is chock-full of bars and restaurants that welcome dogs.
-Many of our establishments provide water bowls and treats, and a few even host dog-centric events to support our local humane organizations.
 Whether brunching or just hanging out in the sun with a cold beverage, you’re sure to find exactly what you need in this very dog-friendly area.
-For a complete list of dog-friendly drinking and dining, check out NWA Dog Blog, Dog Friendly Fayetteville or Dog Friendly Bentonville.
-You can also just follow us on Instagram, cause even when we aren’t on the road, we are out and about!
+For a complete list of dog-friendly drinking and dining, check out Dog Friendly Fayetteville, Visit Rogers, or Dog Friendly Bentonville.
+You can also just follow us on Instagram.
+We love to travel, but when we aren’t on the road, we live and play in Northwest Arkansas.

 Sassy’s Red House, Fayetteville

-Boasting one of the best dog-friendly patios in NWA, you just can’t beat the big deck at Sassy’s Red House.
-There are two Sassy’s locations, but the one on College Avenue is our first choice.
+A perennial all-star and boasting one of the best dog-friendly patios in NWA, you just can’t beat the big deck at Sassy’s Red House.
+There are two Sassy’s locations, but the one on College Avenue is our preference.
 On a sunny day, this place is likely to be crowded, but the spacious area never feels too congested.
 You should anticipate seeing several other dogs enjoying time with their people, so if your pup is easily over-stimulated, he might do better elsewhere.
 I’ve never been here when the waitress didn’t offer to bring Henri a water bowl, and sometimes I get him his own order of brisket.
 He also digs the fried pickles, but maybe it’s just the ranch.

 City Pump, Rogers

 With the exception of only serving beer and wine, this is what I always imagined my dog bar would be like.
-Located in a refurbished gas station, with outdoor seating in the front and back, City Pump has quickly become a new favorite.
+Located in a refurbished gas station with outdoor seating in the front and back, City Pump is a favorite spot.
 Drinks are served from the inside bar and stainless steel water bowls are available for your dog.
-Asian, American, and Puerto Rican nosh can be purchased separately from any one of several food trucks located around the perimeter of the front patio.
-During warmer weather, the stage in the back hosts local artists, and soon, I’ll be using that grassy yard for Doga classes.
-I hope you’ll join us!
+Several food trucks border the perimeter of the front patio making it perfect for groups of friends who don’t necessarily all want the same thing.
+During warmer weather, local musicians are featured on the out door stage.

 Ramo D’Olivo, Bentonville